DS202-at-ISU/lab-2-lab_2_team_2/README.md

 We looked at home sales in Ames and found that most houses sell for between \$150,000 and \$300,000, but there are some really expensive ones that push the average way up.
 The bigger the house, the more it tends to cost, which makes sense.
-We also noticed some weird stuff - like a bunch of homes that sold for \$0 (probably typos or family transfers) and some small houses that sold for a lot (probably because they’re in nice areas).
+We also noticed how a bunch of homes that sold for \$0 (probably typos or family transfers) and some small houses that sold for a lot (probably because they’re in nice areas).
 Where a house is located in Ames really matters for the price too.

 ## Data Overview